JuliaRuiz22/audio_fingerprinting/README.md

 ## Real-life Examples

 One of the most well-known applications of audio fingerprinting is Shazam.
 Shazam creates a fingerprint of audio snippets and compares them with a vast database of stored fingerprints from various songs.
 This process enables users to quickly identify songs they are listening to.
+More information about Shazam here https://www.youtube.com/watch?v=h8fYOd3Dzac

 ## Other examples not related to music: